 Track your NDA sign ups

 After you launch your beta program, you can start tracking a lot of metrics including (but not limited to) your tester funnel.
-Navigate to your beta details, click on “see details and user feedback” on the right panel to access the results page for that beta program.
+Navigate to your beta details, click on the right panel to access to Results for that beta program.

-Navigate to the bottom of the screen and click on “Tester Summary” to see a table of all of your testers for that beta and how they’re performing.
+Click on “Tester Summary” to see all of your testers for that beta and how they’re performing.
 You can track the timestamp of NDA acceptance for each tester using this view as well.

 Pro-tip: tester NDA tracking is a Growth plan feature only.